Trip Facts

 Meals

 Only Breakfast is provided during the hotel stay in the city.
 The full 3-course meal (breakfast, lunch, and dinner) is provided during the trek.
 The meals are basic but healthy, hygienic, and appropriate for the trekkers’ health.
 Fresh homegrown vegetables are served in most parts of the trek.
 Nepali Dal-Bhat is the main dish served with vegetable curry, and pickles which is a good source of energy for the trekkers.
 The meal varieties are fewer during the trek.
 Besides Dal-Bhat, noodles, soups, hot drinks, roti, and fresh curries are served.
-In the case of the camping treks, a professional cook accompanied the trek.
-The cook prepares healthy food during the camping treks.

 Drinking water